 We will then get our hands in the dough and you will begin to learn through repetition of skills and muscle memory.
 We will start creating your very own sourdough leaven from nothing more than our freshly milled Louismill Organic wheat flour and water.
 We will continue over the next four days to nurture this starter, so that it will be strong and active when you take it home with you.
 We will then practice the skills discussed in the earlier by making Focaccia and a Sourdough Country Loaf, focusing on the techniques of mixing, hand kneading, folding and shaping.

-While our doughs are resting, we being our journey into pizza, with demonstrations and discussions on how to make fresh pulled Mozzarella, how to hand crush tomatoes and finally, creating your own lunch by shaping and firing our Neapolitan Pizza dough.
+While our doughs are resting, we being our journey into pizza, with demonstrations and discussions; which may or may not include – how to make fresh pulled Mozzarella, how to hand crush tomatoes and finally, creating your own lunch by shaping and firing our Neapolitan Pizza dough.

 After lunch, we will finish our Focaccia and Country Loaves, continuing to discuss elements, such as shaping, baking, finishing and an overnight rest for our Country Loaves.